samthebest/dump/sams-scala-tutorial/platonic-programming.md

 The program (not including its tests) with the lowest State Complexity should be preferred.

+## 6. Scope Complexity Principle

+The program (not including its tests) with the lowest Scope Complexity should be preferred.

-## 6. External Inherited Complexity Principle
+## 7. External Inherited Complexity Principle

 The program (not including its tests) with the lowest External Inherited Complexity should be preferred.

-## 7. Internal Inherited Complexity Principle
+## 8. Internal Inherited Complexity Principle

 The program (not including its tests) with the lowest Internal Inherited Complexity should be preferred.

 It's more important to avoid using external libraries than native libraries.

-## 8. Runtime (or Algorthimic) Complexity Principle
+## 9. Runtime (or Algorthimic) Complexity Principle

 Finally, faster programs, or programs that use less memory, should be preferred.
 Please see Long Justifications.

-## 9. Test Complexity Principle
+## 10. Test Complexity Principle

 Principles 1 to 8 but applied to the tests.

 Note that test complexity comes way way after everything else.
 Please see Long Justifications.

+## 11. Non Obstructive Programming Principle

+If both programs are completely equal in all respects, we should favour the program that is "closer" (in terms of diffing the ASTs) to a better program.

+This principle allows us to actively discourage changes that prevent further improvements/changes.

 # Theory, Definitions and Theorems